stackify/stackify-api-dotnet/README.md

 - [Documentation](http://docs.stackify.com/s/3095/m/7787)
 - [NuGet Package](https://www.nuget.org/packages?q=Stackify)

 #Basics

 Several nuget packages are available for Stackify's core API as well as various logging frameworks.
 Please install the proper packages.
+All of the available packages for various logging frameworks are wrapper on top of StackifyLib which can also be used directly for logging.

+Features

+ - Asynchronous logging framework for high performance
+ - Automatic queueing and error fall back logic
+ - Support for NLog, log4net, ELMAH, and direct API usage
+ - Can be plugged in to custom built or other logging frameworks
+ - Does not depend on the Stackify monitoring agent.
+All data is sent directly to Stackify.

 The following is required in your App.config or Web.config: